A Beginner’s Guide to Painting IKEA Furniture

-If you want to make your IKEA furniture extremely durable and waterproof, you can add a clear coat after the last coat of paint has dried.
-Although this is an optional step, it’s probably a smart move if you are refinishing a piece that will get a lot of use, is in a high traffic area or cold glasses set on it.
+If you want to make your painted IKEA furniture extremely durable and waterproof, you can add a clear coat after the last coat of paint has dried.
+Although this is an optional step, it’s probably a smart move if you are refinishing a piece that will get a lot of use, is in a high traffic area or cold glasses will be set on it.

 Just paint on the primer with a foam brush and you can follow the directions on the can.
 In my post The Best Clear Coat for Furniture, I recommend Varathane’s Water-Proof Clear Coat because it held up best against water rings from glasses and went on the smoothest.